LaMitaOne/skia-flowmotion/README.md

 Alpha – everything from the old VCL version is implemented now, still a lot to do, but getting usable slowly 😄
 Lots bugs for sure crawling around everywhere, but hey its just few days old... but already impressive nice looking...

-Especially **full freefloat layout** is still making problems with some things,
+Especially **all draggable** is still making problems with some things,
-but **normal layout** is getting very stable now – even with SelectedDraggable and not zoom to center.
+but normal is getting very stable now – even with SelectedDraggable and not zoom to center.
 Physics are running almost perfectly fine already.

 Right now everything is being built and tested **only on Windows** (Delphi 11/12, FMX + Skia4Delphi).